 If you are using Terraform, then this project will allow you to take your existing IAM usage patterns and migrates these to produce least privileged code that you can deploy in your Terraform deployments.

 Check out the AirIAM GitHub repository.
 They provide great documentation, tutorials and examples to get you started.
-They posted a video where you can also deep dive on this project, so check out the YouTube clip here.

 Why AirIAM?
 From the tweet that I read that made me aware of this project

 The first name was - “AWS IAM Security engineering-as a service-as a code as-an open source”.
 But AirIAM was a bit more catchy.